nilaylilawala/MINeD-Hackathon/README.md

 ## Team Name - Team Tensor
 ## Topic - Stock Market Analysis (Track - 3)

-The Given Program help to identify the following patterns:
+The Given Program helps to identify the following patterns:
 1. Head and Shoulder
 2. Reverse Head and Shoulder
 3. Double Top
 4. Double Bottom

-Data is read from 4 CSV files that contain the Open , High , Close and Low value corresponding to a specific date and time.
+Data is read from 4 CSV files that contain the Open, High, Low and Close value corresponding to a specific date and time.
 Data for every 5 minutes is provided in the CSV files.
 Also the ground truth about the pattern the stock shows for a day is provided in other 4 CSV files.
 These 8 files , 4 of data and other 4 of ground truth is used for training purpose.
 For a user to identify the stock pattern , user needs to provide a CSV file as input that contains Open, High , Close and Low value with specific date and time.

 ## Approach -